Susafp/Portfolio-Milestone-One/README.md

 Only visible in screen sizes under 576px.
 - **Footer with Social media links** - These links are located in the Footer of all my website pages (Facebook, Instagram and LinkedIn).
 Hover feature that changes the colour of the icons, it makes it easy for users to find and access different relevant social media pages and as it opens on a different tab it avoids loosing track of the page they were inicially.

-### All Pages (exluding index.html)
+### All Pages exluding index.html

 - **Navbar clickable logo** - With hover feature that changes the link colour and size.
 Users can go back to home page from all the other pages, this is especially useful in smaller screens when the navigation links are hidden under the hamburger button.
-### index.html
+### Index Page

 - **Welcome text** - Short text as a welcome message, together with the vivid background image it gives the visitors an idea of what the wepage is about.
 - **'Come On In!' call to action button** - This is a button which main goal is to "tempt" users curiosity, compelling them to engage with the webpage.
 Users are able to click, and it will take them to visit the gallery page.
-### gallery.html
+### Gallery Page

 - **Unordered list** - A list of the services provided that works as well as a side discription for the carousel images.
 - **Carousel with indicators and controls** - The carousel contains ten pictures of Template designing, Painting and Stained Glass finished projects, which slide automatically.
 Alternatively, users can use the controls to manually slide forwards or backwards through the images.
 The indicators allow users to see which image of the series they are viewing.
 - **Social media link** - A link to the Instagram shop.
-The link is functional but in reality "UglyducksDesign Shop" its not an active shop at the moment.
+The link is functional but in reality "UglyducksDesign Shop" its not an active shop.
-### about.html
+### About Page

 - **My history** - A breaf text about how I got into Stained Glass with a relevant picture on the right side of the page.
 - **Technique history** - A breaf text about the technique used.
-- **'Here!' call to action button** - Users are able to click, and it will take them to visit the gallery page.This is a button which main goal is to keep the users attention after reading the texts by inviting them back to the gallery were they can look at the images and establish a relation between the "theory" - what they have read, and "practice" - the finished work.
+- **'Here!' call to action button** - Users are able to click, and it will take them to visit the gallery page.This is a button which main goal is to keep the users attention after reading the texts by inviting them back to the gallery were they can look at the images and establish a relation between the "theory" - what they have read, and the "practice" - the finished work.
-### contact.html
+### Contact Page

 - **Contact form with submit button** - Allows users to put their questions, enquire about the services offered or potentially discuss a project.
 The form requires the users to fill in their details in all three boxes otherwise it will not submit their message.
 Initially while editing their details, users would have the form fields with a black background and white text.
 After receiving valuable feedback I´ve decided to change this for a white background and black text because the previous version was too dark and made it difficult for the users to see.